dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  All religion, my friend, is simply evolved out of fraud, fear, greed, imagination, and poetry.
+  Brevity is the soul of wit.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1375 days)